 More importantly, the ingredients of the powder and binding agent determine how successful the printing process will be.
-Recipes used to prepare the powder and binding agent mainly include the ingredients and the percentage they represent.
+Recipes used to prepare the powder and binding agent mainly include the ingredients and the percentages they represent.

 Printing Powder Recipe

 The printing powder recipe was found by doing many searches on the internet.
 Many recipes were found, but the choices were narrowed down to the two shown in Figure 44.
 Finally, the second design is selected to be used in the project, because the material in the first design is hard to find, and the cost of the second design is much cheaper than the first one.
 Both the first and second design are based upon similar types of ingredients, which included particulate mixture adhesive, filler, reinforcer, and printing aid fluid (powder).